kaz-utashiro/greple/README.md

 ## MATCH AREA CONTROL

-Using option **--inside** and **--outside**, you can specify text area the match should be occurred.
+Using option **--inside** and **--outside**, you can specify text area where the match should be occurred.
 Next commands search only in mail header and body area respectively.
-In these case, data block is not changed, then print lines which contains the pattern in the specified area.
+In these cases, data block is not changed, so print lines which contains the pattern in the specified area.

     greple --inside '\A(.+\n)+' pattern